Chevalier de Mailly: Life and works

 He appears to have become embroiled in a gay scandal in 1682, in which an aristocratic underground circle practicing le vice italien was uncovered.
 The supposed Confrérie italienne was even ascribed a constitution with a set of rules.

-The chevalier de Mailly contributed a poem to the Mercure Galant December 1700, on the occasion of the departure for Spain of the duc d'Anjou as Philippe V. He declaimed his verses in the Café Procope, with the other wits of Paris.
+The chevalier de Mailly contributed a poem to the Mercure Galant December 1700, on the occasion of the departure for Spain of the duc d'Anjou as Felipe V. He declaimed his verses in the Café Procope, with the other wits of Paris.